 Since writing my last piece, some Googlers reached out and said my assessment was largely correct.
-The Andromeda part specifically (what the name entails) was fairly inaccurate, though, so I will try to rectify that.
+The Andromeda part was clearly wrong, though, so I will try to rectify that.

-Based on code like this, it looks like Andromeda might be tied to free-form window mode for laptops/2-in-1s and possibly tablets.
-Thus, as I wrote in my initial article, Andromeda + Fuchsia might launch initially only as a laptop platform.
-I think the app “chrome” will probably look like Android (because they will be Android or eventually Flutter apps), but with floating windows and elements of or even an overall UI similar to Chrome OS.
+Based on code like this that was pointed out to me, it looks like Andromeda might be tied to Android's free-form window mode for laptops/2-in-1s and possibly tablets.
+Though my initial article incorrectly conflated the two independent efforts, Andromeda and Fuchsia will still eventually combine together as a laptop platform.
+I think the app “chrome” will probably look like Android (because they will be Android or eventually Flutter apps), but with floating windows and elements of or even an overall UI similar to that of Chrome OS.
 Supported inputs would be mouse or trackpad and keyboard, and possibly touch.
-Not wildly different from Chrome OS today, in other words.
-This may also explain the “Chrome OS will merge into Android” claim originally made by the Wall Street Journal.
-The underlying OS will still be Fuchsia, though.
+Not necessarily wildly different visually from Chrome OS today, in other words, but using the Android API.
+Andromeda may also explain the “Chrome OS will merge into Android” claim originally made by the Wall Street Journal.
+The underlying OS will still eventually be Fuchsia, though.

 For those wondering about ARC, it was kind of a failed experiment.
-It sort of worked, but didn’t prove to really be a workable solution.
+It sort of worked, but it didn’t really prove to be a workable solution.
 I really don’t want to get into this any further here.
 And as stated before, NaCl looks dead.

-Instead, I think for all Fuchsia devices, the Android API and runtime will continue to function as before, except now the underlying OS will be Fuchsia, and the kernel will be Magenta, not Linux.
+I think the Android API and runtime will continue to function as before on all Fuchsia devices, except now the underlying OS will be Fuchsia, and the kernel will be Magenta, not Linux.
 And then there would also be Mojo, Flutter, etc. at least starting on Andromeda devices.
-It’s hard to imagine pushing both the Mojo and Android APIs forever, though.
+It’s hard to imagine pushing both Flutter and the Android API forever, though.
 Android will likely gradually have to fade away (over many, many years).

 And here as well is some “proof” about Fuchsia replacing Linux (in extremely deliberate scare quotes):

 Sure sounds like Fuchsia will run Android apps on smartphones to me!
 (Yes, engineers working on ambitious special projects love to make witty references, and I think these Apple-related ones are really classy and ace.)
 Andromeda also happens to be a type of Fuchsia plant, which may be a coincidence.
 I remember the Purple reference from last year, but didn’t know what Pink referred to at the time.
-And I never thought to connect these references to Fuchsia running Android apps on a phone.
+And I never thought to connect these references to Fuchsia being able to run Android apps on a modern smartphone platform.
 Major kudos to Zargh for connecting the dots!
 (Click the links for his explanation of the references in greater detail, but I don't really want to draw even more attention to the engineers for the sake of their privacy.)

 Lastly, I will again note efforts such as A/B (seamless) updates that Google added in Nougat, which may help out with the Fuchsia transition.
 Crazier things have happened.
 Samsung once migrated Galaxy Gear owners from Android to Tizen, for one.